-TCE was not found in monitoring wells by the end of the first treatment program.
-A small TCE spike was observed in two wells immediately after the second injection, but quickly disappeared.
-TCE concentrations are at non-detect in all monitoring wells except one on the property fringe that in March 2013 had TCE below the PCL of 0.5 mg/L.
+TCE was not found in monitoring wells by the end of the first treatment program (Table 1).
+A small TCE spike was observed in two wells immediately after the second injection, but quickly disappeared and TCE concentrations have remained at non-detect in all monitoring wells except one on the property fringe that in March 2013 that had 0.3 mg/L TCE, below the critical commercial groundwater PCL (PCL) of 0.5 mg/L.

 In the treatment area, concentrations of c-1,2-DCE averaged about 113 mg/L in March, 2010, steadily decreased after treatment and have remained at or near zero for more than one year (Table 1).
-Since July 2012, all monitoring wells in the facility have had c-1,2-DCE concentrations below the PCL limit.
+Since July 2012, all twenty monitoring wells in the facility have had c-1,2-DCE concentrations below the critical commercial groundwater PCL limit.

 In March 2010 vinyl chloride averaged 0.3 mg/L and increased to a peak of 4.4 mg/L in Oct 2011 (Table 2).
 The increase coincides with the establishment of a reducing and pH neutral environment by August 2011.
-As of March 2013, 18 of 20 monitoring wells have concentrations below the PCL of 0.2 mg/L. Methane concentrations (9.1-38.1 mg/l) indicate a methanogenic environment throughout the remediation program .
+As of March 2013, eighteen of twenty monitoring wells at the facility have concentrations below the PCL of 0.2 mg/L. Methane concentrations have remained high (9.1-38.1 mg/l) throughout the remediation program indicating that a methanogenic environment had been established.